The Stochastic Steepest Descent Method for Robust Optimization in Banach Spaces: Applications

 \subsubsection{Verification of conditions}

 As mentioned previously, we have made assumptions on $j$, $\mathcal{J}$, and $\xx$ which require verification.
-For convenience we repeat them here (i) $\xx$ is the dual of a normed space, (ii) $j$ is appropriately smooth, (iii) $j$ is weak-$*$-lower-semi-continuous in the second variable (iv) $v \mapsto j_u(\cdot,u)[v]$ is weak-$*$-lower-semi-continuous, and that (v) $\mathcal{J}$ is weak-$*$-coercive.
-For simplicity, let us assume that $p\geq 2$. \begin{itemize} \item[(i)] Since $\xx = L^p(U)$ is reflexive then it is certainly the dual of a space.
+For convenience we repeat them here (i) $\xx$ is the dual of a normed space, (ii) $j$ is appropriately smooth, (iii) $v \mapsto j_u(\cdot,u)[v]$ is weak-$*$-lower-semi-continuous, and that For simplicity, let us assume that $p\geq 2$. \begin{itemize} \item[(i)] Since $\xx = L^p(U)$ is reflexive then it is certainly the dual of a space.

-\item[(ii)] $j$ is differentiable in the second variable, the form of the derivative is given in \eqref{eq:derivative_A2} The fact that first derivative is locally Lipschitz follows by seeing that the maps $u \mapsto y(u)$ and $y \mapsto \frac{1}{2}\int_U (y-y_d)^2 \dee x $ are smooth, hence locally Lipschitz in each derivative, and using the same argument as in the preceding section to handle the $p$ power terms. \item[(iii)] For the term $\frac{1}{2} \int_U(y-y_d)^2 \ \dee x$, we have that this is a smooth map composed with a, $u \mapsto y(u)$, a compact map which yields continuity.
-For the remaining term, $\frac{\beta}{p} \int_U |u|^p \dee x$ this is the $p$ power of the norm hence is weak-$*$-lower-semi continuity holds.
+\item[(ii)] $j$ is differentiable in the second variable, the form of the derivative is given in \eqref{eq:derivative_A2} The fact that first derivative is locally Lipschitz follows by seeing that the maps $u \mapsto y(u)$ and $y \mapsto \frac{1}{2}\int_U (y-y_d)^2 \dee x $ are smooth, hence locally Lipschitz in each derivative, and using the same argument as in the preceding section to handle the $p$ power terms.